Shaf8808/PP4-news-site/README.md

 <img src="./docs/readme_images/colour-palette.jpg">

 As the image above shows, I have used a nice contrast of varying colours throughout my site.
 I have made sure that the colours used are not just visually attractive to look at, but also professional.
-The first colour I used for my nav-bar, as I needed it to stand out from the rest of the page I decided to use a more bright colour.
+The first colour I used for my nav bar, as I needed it to stand out from the rest of the page I decided to use a more bright colour.
 The second colour I used as the main background for my website.
 I decided to go for a darker indigo dye colour as I didn't want to put too much strain on the user's eyes as they are reading an article or review.

-The third grey colour was used for the releases column on the right of the homepage image, while the white colour was used for the text on my site so that users could clearly see the words on my choice of background.
+The third grey colour was used for the releases column on the right of the homepage image, while the white colour was used for the text on my site so that users could see the words on my choice of background.

 #### Imagery

 I have only used one static image for my website, which is the main image on the homepage underneath the header "Welcome to Gamesguide".
-Every other image has been uploaded through cloudinary.
+Every other image has been uploaded through Cloudinary.

 [Back to top](#table-of-contents)

 #### Fonts

 The fonts that I used are Roboto and Lato, as can be seen in the links within my base.html file.
-I also used the font Exo for my review page header, which can be seen in my static css file at the top.
+I also used the font Exo for my review page header, which can be seen in my static CSS file at the top.

 ## Agile Methodology

-I have utilised Github projects throughout the development process using an agile approach.
-What this means is that (ENTER NUMBER HERE) User Stories were created in the To Do column and as I began working on implementing each feature detailed in the issue, I moved them across to the In Progress and then eventually to the Completede column once finished.
-This was an effective way in keeping track of each and every feature I was working on during the development process as well as plan on the features I wanted to add to my project before starting.
+I have utilised GitHub projects throughout the development process using an agile approach.
+What this means is that 25 User Stories were created in the To-Do column and as I began working on implementing each feature detailed in the issue, I moved them across to the In Progress and then eventually to the Completed column once finished.
+This was an effective way of keeping track of every feature I was working on during the development process as well as planning on the features I wanted to add to my project before starting.
 It also helped me in structuring my project and making sure I completed each user story feature before moving on to the next.

-I have included appropiate labels such as 'could-have', 'should-have' and 'must-have' on features depending on their level of importance.
-This gave me a good idea on which features to work and concentrate on first (the 'must-haves') and which features to implement later on if I had time.
+I have included appropriate labels such as 'could-have', 'should-have' and 'must-have' on features depending on their level of importance.
+This gave me a good idea of which features to work and concentrate on first (the 'must-haves') and which features to implement later on if I had time.

-I have also added an additional column named 'Future features' that included things which I could include later on should I wish to return to this project.
+I have also added a column named 'Future features' that includes things which I could include later on should I wish to return to this project.
 This included issues such as a preview page which would be solely dedicated to game previews.

 Click on this link to view the project board [here](https://github.com/Shaf8808/)